Mobile Menu

 2. Beef with lamb

 Beef is usually aged (hung) by the processor or butcher.
-Aged beef is tender, and many butchers or restaurants specialise in aged beef for the wonderful flavour.
+Aged beef is tender, and many butchers or restaurants specialise in aged beef for its wonderful flavour.
 Sometimes you can buy direct from a farm and get unaged meat, this is usually tougher, so not very popular.
 Lamb is not usually aged, and is tender and flavoursome.
 In fact, it tastes great!
 So try something different and buy lamb chops, steaks, loins or roasts for your next meal.

 food healthy wood leaf kale